 - Cook the sliced mushroom and onion (still the same pan, but change to medium low heat) until the onion is translucent and both are tender.
 About 7 minutes.
-Add sun dried tomatoes and 1 tbsp of their oil, lemon juice, ricotta, and chopped fresh rosemary.
+Add sun dried tomatoes and 1 tbsp of their oil, lemon juice, ricotta, garlic clove and chopped fresh rosemary.
 Season with salt and pepper, to taste.

 - Serve with freshly cooked pasta, top with grated parmesan and garnish with fresh herbs, if desired.